JacksonBurns/py2opsin/README.md

 )
 ```

 The result is returned as a Python string, or False if an unexpected error occurs when calling OPSIN.
-If a list of IUPAC names is provided, a list if returned.
+If a list of IUPAC names is provided, a list is returned.
+It is __highly__ reccomended to use `py2opsin` in this manner if you need to resolve any more than a couple names -- the performance cost of running `OPSIN` from Python one name at a time is significant (~5 seconds/moleule individually, milliseconds otherwise).

 Arguments:
  - chemical_name (str): IUPAC name of chemical as a Python string, or a list of strings.